Effective Email Marketing Part 2: Creative Tips and Tricks

 So, to quickly summarize, here are some of the tips we covered in this second of our three post series on effective email marketing:

-- Email enrolled students to avoid cancelling classes
+- Email enrolled students to avoid canceling classes

-- Use email lists to avoid cancelling classes
+- Use email lists to avoid canceling classes

 - Email both enrolled students and your email list when classes are almost full

 - Work with instructors to help market class offerings

 And there you have it!
 With just a few of these practices in place, we here at CourseStorm think you’ll be well on your way to establishing super effective email marketing campaigns for each and every season.

 We hope this second post in the series has helped you brainstorm some creative ways to leverage email marketing for your class offerings.
 But, as always, there’s still more to come!

 For our next, and final, post in this series, we’ll be covering how to perfect each and every email you send – both for marketing campaigns and for personal, one-on-one marketing to individual students.
 From how to personalize each email, to defining clear and compelling goals (as well as focusing on email engagement), we’ll be exploring how to get the most out of your email marketing campaigns.